ICN Client Architecture: Passport, Keyring, Position, Receipt

 Offline Operation Flow

-1. WALLET CREATES OPERATION
+1. CLIENT CREATES OPERATION

-└── User initiates transfer while offline
+└── User initiates a settlement while offline

 └── Envelope stored in local outbox

-2. WALLET RECONNECTS
+2. CLIENT RECONNECTS

 └── Network becomes available

-└── Wallet calls sync_outbox()
+└── Client calls sync_outbox()

 └── Sends all queued envelopes